craiggough376/auth_react/README.md

 We have a client and server folder.
 Let's start by connecting the two.

 First we want the body of our requests parsed by our server.js.
-BodyParser

 ```js
 // server.js